mf0802/ldap_api/README.md

 # this is for legal hold testing - we will use a custom attribute to mark accounts that are on legal hold, and then ensure that our API correctly identifies and handles these accounts.
 # Those accounts should be excluded from deletion, and the API should return appropriate information when queried about them.
 # This is limited to user objects, and we will use a custom attributes to indicate legal hold status.
 # This is a comma-separated list of attributes that we will check for legal hold status.
-In this case, we will check both "description" and "comment" attributes, as well as "extensionAttribute5" for flexibility in testing.
+In this case, we will check both "description" and "comment" attributes, as well as "extensionAttribute5" (only exists in a real Active Directory environment but not samba) for flexibility in testing.
 LEGAL_HOLD_ATTRIBUTE_NAME="description,comment,extensionAttribute5"

 # LDAP Retry Configuration